Welcome to the Worldwide Greathead family my One-Name Study - Person Page 175

 Appears on charts:

-George Greathead was baptised on 9 May 1763 in St Hildas Church, South Shields, Durham, England.1 He was born on 9 May 1763.1 He was the son of John Greathead and Mary Rainsden.
+George Greathead was baptised on 9 May 1763 in St Hilda, South Shields, Durham, England.1 He was born on 9 May 1763.1 He was the son of John Greathead and Mary Rainsden.

 Sources of Information